 Dr. Collier graduated with a DVM from the North Carolina State University College of Veterinary Medicine in 2014.
 During veterinary school, she was the rehabilitation coordinator for the Turtle Rescue Team and an aquarist for the school's saltwater aquarium and poison dart-frog vivarium.
 Prior to graduation, she completed clinical rotations at the Carolina Raptor Center; North Carolina Zoo; and South Carolina Aquarium in Charleston.

 After graduation, Dr. Collier completed an internship in small animal medicine and surgery at Coral Springs Animal Hospital in Coral Springs, FL.
 Having completed her internship, Dr. Collier was happy to return to the Mid-Atlantic and join the Dilworth Animal Hospital team.
 Her interests include internal medicine, soft-tissue surgery, and exotic-animal medicine.

 Outside of the clinic, Dr. Collier enjoys Zumba dancing, playing handbells, swimming, and reading.
 Dr. Collier has one cat named Jenny.

 Dr. Theobald graduated with her B.S. in biology from Eckerd College in St. Petersburg, Fl. in 2006.
 She then attended the University of Florida's College of Veterinary Medicine, graduating in 2010.
 During veterinary school, she took elective courses in internal medicine, preventative medicine and dentistry.

 Dr. Theobald practiced for two years in Florida before relocating to Charlotte, NC to be closer to family.
-The following five years were spent in general practice, where three of those years included consulting in hospice and geriatric care in the Greater Charlotte area.
 She has a special interest in dentistry, preventative care and end of life care.

 Dr. Theobald met her husband, Joseph, at Eckerd College.
-They have a son, Christopher, and two dogs, a corgi mix named Cassiopeia and a labrador mix name Timber.
+They have a son, Christopher, a daughter, Julianna, and two dogs, a corgi mix named Cassiopeia and a labrador mix named Timber.
 In her free time, she enjoys reading, cooking, knitting, running and hiking.